Kate Swan MBACP Reg., COSRT

 I am also an experienced school counsellor, having worked for a number of years with children and young people aged 11-18.

-I am a lecturer in counselling at F.E. level, having facilitated both Integrative and Person Centred courses, up to diploma level.
+I am an F.E. lecturer in counselling, facilitating Integrative/Person Centred courses, up to advanced diploma level.

 My private practice is located in Aylesbury.